diverse-project/MML-regression/README.md

 ## Code

-Disclaimer : we are novice in machine learning field, so we couldn't grasp the whole understanding needed to look back and judge our work.
-So, our implementation and interpretation can be mistaken.
+Disclaimer : we are new to machine learning, so we couldn't grasp the whole understanding needed to look back and judge our work.
+So, our implementation and interpretation can be inaccurate.

 ### Architecture